praveens-git-bit/Build2024-FabricDocument/exercise3.md

 >Wait for the semantic model creation.

+Note: Close any pop-up which apears on the screen.

 8. To create a new report using this semantic model, click on the **New Report** at the top bar.

    ![Simulator.](mediaNew/task-new7.png)